japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 |

 | [[epoch]] `epoch`
-| Current xref:scheduler:MapOutputTracker.adoc#getEpoch[map output tracker epoch].
+| Current scheduler:MapOutputTracker.md#getEpoch[map output tracker epoch].

 | [[failedExecutors]] `failedExecutors`
-| Lookup table of link:spark-scheduler-TaskInfo.adoc[TaskInfo] indices that failed to executor ids and the time of the failure.
+| Lookup table of spark-scheduler-TaskInfo.md[TaskInfo] indices that failed to executor ids and the time of the failure.

 Used in <<handleFailedTask, handleFailedTask>>.